nsrau/azure-docs.it-it/articles/marketplace-publishing/marketplace-publishing-get-publisher-support.md

 <properties
-   pageTitle="Accesso al supporto per gli editori per Azure Marketplace | Microsoft Azure" description="Come accedere e inviare le richieste di supporto per gli editori per Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"
+   pageTitle="Accessing publisher support for the Azure Marketplace | Microsoft Azure" description="How to access and submit publisher support requests for the Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"